twalt007/lfz-dev/.github/PULL_REQUEST_TEMPLATE.md

 #### **Changelog**
 - An itemized list of changes

-> _After this section is filled out, continue on to the next section._
+> _After this section is filled out, continue to the next section._

 ---